 CHRIST’S COMMANDS US TO - COMMAND THE RICH TO “TAKE CARE OF THOSE IN NEED!”
 TO ENTER HEAVEN!
 MY INSPIRATIONS OF WHAT YOU MUST DO IN TODAY’S TERMS - TO ENTER GOD’S HEAVEN!

 MOVE TO - CANADA - NOW!
 IF YOU CAN!
 BANF TO LAKE SUPERIOR UP TO HUDSON BAY, EAST.
 NORDIC COUNTRIES.
 NEW ZEALAND IF YOU CAN AFFORD TO.
 LAKE TAHOE, LAKE CHAMPLAIN, GREAT LAKES EAST TO COAST IN US!

-MY WORK IS IN ALL CAPITALS - others work in non-caps.
+MUCH OF MY WORK IS IN ALL CAPITALS - most of others works are in non-caps.
 Sources are linked - blue text.
 POSTS

 DUE TO - “THE LATENT HEAT EFFECT!” - UNLEASHING - “HOT STUFF!”
 I COMPARE MY FORECAST FOR EXTINCTION TO SAM’S AND GUYS!!”
 CAUSING GMAT TO RISE BY 18 C / 32.4 F BY 2026 ACCORDING TO SAM CARANA!

 LOTS OF VIDEOS - TAKES TIME TO LOAD!

 New Topic /Videos Each Post Plus Key Videos

 ALL CREDIT FOR TRUTH IS TO - "THE ONE" - THE SUNSHINE BAND AND AUTHORS NOTED.
 MY CREDIT IS FOR ANY MISTAKES!
 SORRY!